Icenium/icenium-cli/ABIGNORE.md

 ## Create .abignore

-Starting with {{site.ab}} 2.6, all newly created projects or cloned sample apps contain a default `.abignore`.
-To manage the exclude and include rules for projects created with earlier versions of {{site.ab}}, you need to manually add `.abignore` to your project.
+Starting with AppBuilder 2.6, all newly created projects or cloned sample apps contain a default `.abignore`.
+To manage the exclude and include rules for projects created with earlier versions of AppBuilder, you need to manually add `.abignore` to your project.

 * If you are running the AppBuilder CLI on a Windows system, complete these steps to create `.abignore`.
    1. From the command prompt, navigate to the root of your project.